 AMD’s long-awaited Ryzen 5000 line of processors has finally launched, and like the RTX 3000 launch before it, the CPUs sold out almost instantly at launch.
-Unlike Nvidia with its RTX 3000 graphics card, though, AMD quickly promised more stock to come soon.
+Unlike Nvidia with its RTX 3000 graphics cards, though, AMD quickly promised more stock to come soon.
 That's already come to fruition for lots of the Ryzen 5000 line, though the situation differs from chip to chip.

 Also, different stores all have different approaches to selling AMD’s hottest new processors, including AMD's own store.
 Since we might see even more stock coming in the future, let’s run through America’s major component retailers to get you ready to buy AMD's new chips as soon as they become available again.

 AMD Ryzen 5 5600X: Where to Buy

 US Ryzen 5 5600X resellers at a glance: eBay

 The Ryzen 5 5600X is the most affordable of the Ryzen 5000 processors and has 6 cores/12 threads of power with base/boost speeds of 3.7/4.6 GHz and a 35MB cache.
 It’s also the only Ryzen 5000 CPU to come with an included Wraith Stealth cooler, as AMD no longer packs coolers with CPUs that draw over 65W in power.
-At $299, it was easy for bots to snatch up at launch without much of an overhead cost, but that low price also means that customers who just can’t wait to buy a 5600X processor new might be more willing to eat the still-affordable aftermarket markup.
+With a $299 MSRP, it was easy for bots to snatch up at launch without much of an overhead cost, but stock has since heavily recovered.

 Be wary when checking stock on Amazon and Newegg, though.
 Among the official listings, there's also inflated prices from third party sellers.

 AMD Ryzen 7 5800X: Where to Buy